birdnet-team/ecopi-rtf/README.md

 # ecoPi Real-Time Frontend (ecoPi-RTF)

-This is a web application based on Dash for visualizing data recorded with **ecoPi** real-time audio recorders.
+This is a web application built with Dash for visualizing data recorded with **ecoPi** real-time audio recorders.
 The application allows users to explore the data collected by ecoPi and learn more about the species present in the monitored areas.

 ecoPi is a recording device used in various projects to perform acoustic monitoring and study the biodiversity of birds and other wildlife.
 The device collects audio data in real-time, which is then processed using machine learning models to identify species.
 The ecoPi Real Time Frontend (ecoPi-RTF) web application allows users to explore the data collected by ecoPi and learn more about the species present in the monitored areas.